 5. What type of Managed Services offerings does 10th Magnitude have?
 What are the features of 10M Managed Services?

-Azure Managed Services, VSTS Managed Services, AI Managed Services.
+As a Microsoft Azure Expert Managed Service Provider (MSP), we provide different offerings designed to guide your team in the most appropriate and effective manner: Azure Managed Services and Azure DevOps Managed Services.
 We also have an a la carte Disaster Recovery as a Service (DRaaS) service.

 We’ve added all the necessary features you’d expect in a robust managed services plan, as well as key features we think our customers desire, created to help your cloud transformation run as smooth as possible.